domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Mind equipped with "categories" of knowledge outside our sensory conceptualizations.

+Space and time are symbolic tools of the human consciousness for relating matter and symbolic meaning.

 ## Kurt Godel, Logician

 This statement cannot be proved.

+## M. Ng, Philosopher Friend

+Paired with capitalism, new forms of representation (e.g., new identities) = new forms of materialism

 ## John Rawls, American Philosopher

 How would you want the world to be if before you were born you didn't know your place in it?

+## Ferdinand de Saussure, Swiss Linguist

+Language is a purely relational system.
+Words have no inner essence.

 ## Ludwig Wittgenstein, Philosopher